barbazul/1kfa/mod_guide_player.md

 This doesn't mean you shouldn't create the barbarian character.
 You should.
 That sounds awesome!
-But if you do, be prepared to find some narrative justification (drunkard? battle-worn? magically cursed?) that they're currently at a "scrappy adventurer" level.
+But if you do, be prepared to find some narrative justification (drunkard? battle-worn? magically cursed?) that the character begins at a "scrappy adventurer" level.

+As your character adventures in the world, they will gain experience and equipment making them worthy of the title "hero".
+Look to the moves Study Under a Master and Tales of a Weapon for details on character advancement.

 # The Deckahedron